Mike Greenwell

-Michael Lewis Greenwell (born July 18, 1963) is a former left fielder in Major League Baseball (MLB) who played his entire MLB career with the Boston Red Sox (1985–1996).
-He played a few games for the Hanshin Tigers in Japan (1997), before retiring.
-Greenwell was nicknamed "The Gator".
+Michael Lewis Greenwell (July 18, 1963 – October 9, 2025) was an American left fielder in Major League Baseball (MLB) who played his entire MLB career with the Boston Red Sox (1985–1996).
+He played seven games for the Hanshin Tigers in Japan (1997), before retiring.
+Greenwell was nicknamed "the Gator".
 He batted left-handed and threw right-handed.
 He was fourth in Rookie of the Year voting in 1987.
-Greenwell was a leading contender for the American League MVP award in 1988, but lost to Jose Canseco, who had the first 40 home run, 40 stolen base season in baseball history.
-Greenwell hit .325 with 22 home runs and 119 RBIs in 1988, setting career highs in all three categories.
+Greenwell finished as the runner-up for the American League Most Valuable Player (MVP) Award in 1988 after batting .325 along with career highs of 22 home runs and 119 runs batted in (RBIs).

 Early life

-Greenwell was born in Louisville, Kentucky.
-When he was five years old, his family relocated to Fort Myers, Florida; he would later attend North Fort Myers High School, where he played both baseball and football.
+Greenwell was born in Louisville, Kentucky, on July 18, 1963, to Leonard and Martha Greenwell.
+When he was five years old, his family relocated to Fort Myers, Florida.
+He attended North Fort Myers High School, where he played both baseball and football.

 Baseball career

 Major League Baseball

 Greenwell was drafted in the third round of the 1982 Major League Baseball Draft by the Red Sox, and was signed on June 9, 1982.
-Throughout his Red Sox career, Greenwell suffered under the weight of lofty expectations for a Boston left fielder, as since 1940 the position had been occupied by Ted Williams, Carl Yastrzemski and Jim Rice — all MVP winners, regular triple crown candidates, and eventual members of the Baseball Hall of Fame.
-Although his play rarely reached the level of his predecessors, he provided a solid and reliable presence in the team's lineup for several seasons.
-Well respected, he also served as the team's player representative for a time.
-Greenwell was runner-up for the 1988 American League MVP Award to Jose Canseco of the Oakland Athletics; years later, Canseco's admission of steroid use led Greenwell to ask, "Where's my MVP?"
+Since 1940, Boston's left fielders had included Ted Williams, Carl Yastrzemski and Jim Rice—all MVP winners, regular triple crown candidates, and eventual members of the Baseball Hall of Fame.
+While not reaching those levels, Greenwell provided a solid and reliable presence in the team's lineup for several seasons.
+He also served as the team's player representative for a time.

+Greenwell finished fourth in Rookie of the Year voting in 1987.
 On September 14, 1988, Greenwell hit for the cycle, becoming the 17th player to do so in Red Sox franchise history.
+During the 1988 season, Greenwell batted .325 on average with 192 hits and second in the league in on-base percentage (OBP).
+The hits were a career high, as were his 22 home runs, 39 doubles, and 119 RBIs.
+He set the American League record for most game-winning RBIs in a single season with 23; the game-winning RBI has since been discontinued as an official statistic.
+Greenwell was runner-up for the 1988 American League MVP Award to Jose Canseco of the Oakland Athletics.
+Canseco had the first 40 home run, 40 stolen base season in baseball history; years later, his admission of steroid use led Greenwell to ask, "Where's my MVP?"

 On September 2, 1996, the Red Sox beat the Seattle Mariners 9–8 in 10 innings at the Kingdome, with Greenwell driving in all nine runs for the Sox, a record for most runs driven in by one player accounting for all of that team's runs in a single game.
-He also holds the American League record for most game-winning RBIs in a single season, with 23 in 1988; the game-winning RBI has since been discontinued as an official statistic.
-Greenwell was inducted to the Boston Red Sox Hall of Fame in 2008.
+He was inducted to the Boston Red Sox Hall of Fame in 2008.